hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 ****************************************

 When exporting or importing data with third-party data systems, it is important to develop a concise set of data requirements.
-As stated above, the BPI data standards are capable of describing and transferring a large universe of data, only a portion of which is needed for any one use case.
-To facilitate efficiencies between programs, BPI is in the process of developing standard data sets, each of which is associated with a specific use case.
-Use cases (defined here as a set of interactions designed to achieve a specific function within an energy efficiency program) that BPI WG-5 has identified as particularly important for energy-efficiency programs include:
+As stated above, HPXML is capable of describing and transferring a large universe of data, but only a portion of data may be needed for any one use case (defined as a set of interactions designed to achieve a specific function within an energy efficiency program).
+For example,

 #.
 Reporting on the baseline conditions of a home and proposed improvements
 #.
 Reporting on the improvements to the home compared to baseline conditions